 Still, they did not make further effective use of these tactics until the rise of Ying Zheng, King of Qin.
 Utilizing Shang's directives, and with an army of considerable size using iron weapons and driving chariots, Ying Zheng emerged from the Warring States conflict supreme in 221 BCE, subduing and unifying the other six states under his rule and proclaiming himself Shi Huangdi -`First Emperor' - of China.

 The Qin Dynasty

-Shi Huangdi thus established the Qin Dynasty (221-206 BCE), also known as the Imperial Era in China.
+Shi Huangdi thus established the Qin Dynasty (221-206 BCE), initiating the period known as the Imperial Era in China (221 BCE-1912 CE) when dynasties ruled the land.
 He ordered the destruction of the walled fortifications which had separated the different states and commissioned the building of a great wall along the northern border of his kingdom.
 Though little remains today of Shi Huangdi's original wall, The Great Wall of China was begun under his rule.

 It stretched for over 5,000 kilometres (3,000 miles) across hill and plain, from the boundaries of Korea in the east to the troublesome Ordos Desert in the west.
 It was an enormous logistical undertaking, though for much of its course it incorporated lengths of earlier walls built by the separate Chinese kingdoms to defend their northern frontiers in the fourth and third centuries.
 (Scarre and Fagan, 382)

 Shi Huangdi also strengthened the infrastructure through road building which helped to increase trade through the ease of travel.